swt30/thesis/chapters/02-eos/02-eos.md

 This approach therefore does not reflect any changes in heat capacity between the high-pressure ice phases.
 But the most significant effect is the change in heat capacity across the liquid--vapour phase boundary, which is captured appropriately.

-> TODO: include figure showing heat capacity approaching constant value near the edge of the domain
+> TODO: maybe include figure showing heat capacity approaching constant value near the edge of the domain? this will show that it is okay to extrapolate as a constant at higher pressures

 I drew the thermal expansion coefficient $α$ directly from the equation of state by evaluating @eq:thermal-expansion.
 Because the equation of state provides the density $ρ$ as a function of $P$ and $T$, we can evaluate the thermal expansion at any $(P,T)$ co-ordinate by taking a directional derivative in the $T$ direction.
 I used automatic differentiation[^autodiff] where possible to evaluate this derivative.
-In some cases this was not possible[^not-always-possible] so I used finite differencing[^finite-diff].
-As well as pre-computing the equation of state itself, I pre-computed and tabulated the thermal expansion coefficient on the same pressure--temperature grid.
+In some cases this was not possible[^not-always-possible] so I used finite differencing.[^finite-diff] As well as pre-computing the equation of state itself, I pre-computed and tabulated the thermal expansion coefficient on the same pressure--temperature grid.
 Some previous works have assumed a fixed thermal expansion coefficient^[For example, @Ehrenreich2006 took a fixed value for $α$ in their models.] but I believe that my approach is more appropriate for understanding how the temperature gradient and physical properties of a watery planet are affected by the thermal properties of water.

 [^autodiff]: I used forward-mode automatic differentiation provided by [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).
 [^not-always-possible]: The Delaunay triangulation method in the library I used incorporates a method called floating-point filtering, which relies on the specific properties of floating point numbers.
 It could not be used with the automatic differentiation approach I used, which evaluates functions as usual but replaces the inputs with a special numeric type.
 [^finite-diff]: I used the package [Calculus.jl](https://github.com/johnmyleswhite/Calculus.jl).

-> TODO: discuss how I resolved the situation where we had sharp transitions between phase boundaries and this was messing up the value of $α$ there

 ### Dealing with disparate or conflicting data sources